algebris/assignment/README.md

 1. Fetch taxonomy from remote site

 ```
-/src/HttXmlReader.js
+/src/lib/HttXmlReader.js
 /src/TaxonomyReader.js
 ```

 I proceeded from assumption that data could be fetched branch by branch using this URL pattern http://imagenet.stanford.edu/python/tree.py/SubtreeXML?rootid={id} so there should be a hundreds of requests.
-In order to optimize
+In order to optimize it
+I desided to make parallel requesting to source.
+Thus using `conf.maxSockets` define number of opened connections to remote server and
+`keepAlive` option (see lib/HttpXmlReader.js) guaranteed that we don't break those connections.